nisal-basura/Finger-Controlled-Paddle-Game-with-Computer-Vision/readme.md

    - The ball bounces off the paddle and walls, and the game keeps track of the score and level.
    - The ball speed increases as the player progresses through levels.

-3. **Dashboard**:
-   - An interactive dashboard allows the player to adjust the ball speed before starting the game.
-   - The player can start the game by hovering their finger over the "Start" button.